 Many borrowers have a wide range of student loan interest rates.
 Some are quite reasonable.
 Others look more like credit card interest rates.

 The more a borrower spends on interest, the more the lender profits and the longer it takes to pay off the debt.
 A borrower can reduce total spending on their student debt by attacking the student loan with the highest interest rate.
 Paying down student loans in this manner can save thousands — we’ve done the math.

 Once a borrower pays off the entire highest interest rate student loan, he or she can attack the next loan.
 This process gets repeated until all student loans are paid off in full.

 This one might sound silly, but the final step of the process is to make payments as quickly as possible.

 Student loans accrue interest daily.
 If money is sitting in your bank account, it is earning next to nothing in interest.
-When that money is used to pay down a student loan, it lowers the student loan balance and decreases the daily interest that particular student loan generates.
+Using that money to pay down a student loan lowers the student loan balance and decreases the daily interest it generates.

 Admittedly, waiting a few days won’t make a huge difference unless you have a massive interest rate or large balance, but if the goal is to pay off the loans as fast as possible, making payments as soon as possible helps the cause.

 A Few Warnings